 On one side the wheel sits almost just right but on the other there is definite play and I can’t tighten it further.
 Before I start stacking washers under the nut I wanted to make sure I’ve not missed anything…

 My next question is to do with the brake hubs.
-The hollow centre opening (‘b.’ above) is big enough to allow the truck axle through with enough clearance for a metal cylinder like a bearing spacer.
+The hollow centre opening (‘b.’ below) is big enough to allow the truck axle through with enough clearance for a metal cylinder like a bearing spacer.

 It looks like the side-cover of the inside bearing rests against the inner end of the brake hub but not against the central hub of the bearing.
 You supplied 2 bearing spacers in the kit which I’ve put on the front truck but my question is really should I be attempting to fit a spacer inside the brake hub?
 It seems like tightening the wheel assembly on the axle with no bearing spacer would harm the bearings?